jonahsandersgaming/mee6/README.md

 Now restart the `nginx` service:
 `service nginx restart`

-Now, the dashboard is accessible at your internal ip address, which should be something like `192.168.1.xx` or `192.168.x.xx`.
+Now, the dashboard is accessible at your machines local ip address, which should be something like `192.168.1.xx` or `192.168.x.xx`.

 To make it accessable to the outside world you must port forward.
 Visit this website for help on port fowarding: